 Whilst we ensure that appropriate filters and monitoring systems are in place, we are mindful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.
+Staff have been briefed on our Filtering and Monitoring systems.

-The school utilises E-safe on all computers within school used by staff and pupils, this will email the Head, DSL and Online Safety Lead (Mr Scott Wright-Evans) to alert them to any concerning activity, which will then be investigated as appropriate and referrals made where needed.
+The school utilises Smoothwall Monitoring on all computers within school used by staff and pupils, this will email the Head, DSL and Online Safety Lead (Mr Scott Wright-Evans) to alert them to any concerning activity, which will then be investigated as appropriate and referrals made where needed.

-This guidance should be read in conjunction with the school's E-Safety Policy.
+\This guidance should be read in conjunction with the school's E-Safety Policy.